shellbound/jwalk/README.md

 # jwalk

-jwalk is a **streaming JSON parser for Unix:** _streaming_, in that individual [JSON][json] tokens are parsed as soon as they are read from the input stream, and _for Unix_, in that its tab-delimited output is designed to be used and manipulated by the standard Unix toolset. jwalk…
+jwalk is a **streaming JSON parser for Unix:** _streaming_, in that individual [JSON][json] tokens are parsed as soon as they are read from the input stream, and _for Unix_, in that its tab-delimited output is designed to be used and manipulated by the standard Unix toolset.

+jwalk…

 * parses large documents slowly, but steadily, in memory space proportional to the key depth of the document
 * runs from source on any contemporary POSIX system
 * is written in standard [awk][awk], [sed][sed], and [sh][sh], and does not require a C compiler or precompiled binaries
 * can easily be embedded in another project

 jwalk is useful for working with data from JSON APIs in shell scripts, especially in bootstrap environments, but can be applied to a variety of other situations.
-It is a powerful command-line tool in its own right, with built-in pattern matching and support for awk scripts called _examiners_.
+It is a powerful command-line tool in its own right, with built-in pattern filtering and support for awk scripts called _examiners_.

 ## How It Works